Google Slides Report Automation

 Away from the office, Jon can be found taking the work stress out on the pads at a local boxing gym.
-Out of the ring, Jon enjoys spending time with family and his favourite smokey whisky.
+Out of the ring, Jon enjoys spending time with family and his favourite smoky whisky.

 Mastering PowerPoint Automation in Market Research

-The Market Research industry is well-versed in using PowerPoint for reporting.
-Researchers are adept at managing its occasional quirks, and capable of effectively accomplishing tasks.
+The Market Research Industry is well-versed in using PowerPoint for reporting.
+Researchers are adept at managing its occasional quirks and capable of effectively accomplishing tasks.
 With over 15 years experience, our Bureau Reporting Team have been actively automating PowerPoint reports.
 Regardless of how complex the request, we have consistently found solutions within the PowerPoint feature set, to meet our client’s requirements.

 The Bureau Shift: PowerPoint to Google Slides